unclehowell/os.hotspotbnb.com/Readme.md

 </tbody>
 </table>

-Which does 3 simple but incredible things;
+Combining this hardware & software unleashes 3 incredible benefits;

 1 - Faster Internet: using technologies like <a href="https://pi-hole.net">Pi-Hole</a>, <a href="https://wiki.debian.org/Bind9">Bind9</a> & <a href="https://squidproxy.org">Squid</a>